-Therapy in Halifax for Emotional Problems
+Therapy for Emotional Problems

 Emotions can vary considerably in their quality, experience, and expression.
 They may include feelings of sadness, fear, happiness, and anger.
 Emotions are generally helpful and adaptive as they signal to others our emotional and interpersonal needs.